phys2/complexomics-mitcom/README.md

 ### Package

-The `mitcom` package contains all relevant methods for handling protein profiles and single components: from detection over correlation to distance matrix and similarity calculation.
+The `mitcom` package contains all relevant methods for handling protein profiles and single profile components: from component detection and correlation to similarity distance matrix calculation.

-### Notebook

-The `MitCOM.ipynb` notebook makes use of these methods and shows the way from data import to t-SNE output.
-It requires the `mitcom` package to be installed/available.

 ### Peak detection script

-For detecting peaks in protein profile data, the package makes the `complex_find_peaks` script available upon installation.
+The `complex_find_peaks` executable for detecting peaks (aka components) in protein profile data is available after package installation.

-It reads two tab-separated input files (tsv) with the following structure:
+It expects at least two tab-separated (tsv) input files with the following
+structure:

 **File 1:**  Protein abundance values